Why Are Alkylamines More Basic Than Arylamines

 Electron-Donating Groups (EDGs)

 Electron-donating groups, such as alkyl groups (-CH3), alkoxy groups (-OCH3), and amino groups (-NH2), increase the electron density of the aromatic ring.
-When EDGs are present on the aromatic ring of an arylamine, they enhance the electron density on the nitrogen atom, making it more available for protonation.
+Also, when EDGs are present on the aromatic ring of an arylamine, they enhance the electron density on the nitrogen atom, making it more available for protonation.
 This results in an increase in the basicity of the arylamine.

-For example, para-methylaniline is more basic than aniline because the methyl group donates electron density through both inductive and hyperconjugative effects.
+Take this: para-methylaniline is more basic than aniline because the methyl group donates electron density through both inductive and hyperconjugative effects.

 Electron-Withdrawing Groups (EWGs)